AY-Khalid/AI_Powered_Quran/README.md

 fuzzywuzzy

-📝 License
+License
-MIT License — free to use and modify.
+MIT License — free to use and modify on my permission aniduyakbu@gmail.com.

-🤝 Contributing
+Contributing
 PRs and suggestions are welcome!
 Please fork the repo and submit changes via pull request.

 ## Author: Anidu Yakubu Khalid